 Acne

 Acne can happen when pores become blocked by the body’s natural oils and dead skin cells.
-Most people experience acne at some point in their lives, usually during adolescence.
 In most cases, acne is due to family history or to changes in hormone levels which can increase the body’s natural oil production and influence how well the skin clears away oil and dead skin cells .

-The risk of developing acne is not related to poor hygiene or even the likelihood of coming into contact with bacteria in the environment, like on a pillowcase.
-Rather, a pillow that is damp or has collected residue from hair products could potentially make acne worse by creating an environment that is humid or oily, leading to clogged pores.
+A pillow that is damp or has collected residue from hair products could potentially make acne worse by creating an environment that is humid or oily, leading to clogged pores and inflammation.
 For these reasons, some experts suggest it is better to sleep with clean and dry hair that is pulled away from the face.

 Scalp Infections

-• Ringworm: Ringworm is a fungus that thrives in moist areas and can cause a scalp disease called tinea capitis .
+• Tinea capitis: Fungal species thrive in moist areas and can cause a scalp disease called tinea capitis .
 It can cause itching and hair breakage, appearing as bald patches with black dots and red, swollen, and flaky areas on the scalp.

 • Aspergillus fumigatus: Aspergillus fumigatus is a type of fungus that has been shown to be present in pillows.
 It can cause aspergillosis , an infection that may lead to serious respiratory disorders in some people.